 I tell this story not to praise my own listening skills.
 I just want to make the point that I think it’s a sad state of affairs that so few people listen in our society that, when they do, it’s assumed they must be therapists!

-The fact that people need help in learning how to listen is also evidenced by the fact that THE MOST POPULAR POST on my website is: “38 Conversation Starters.”
-Absolutely the top-raking, most-read post.
+The fact that people need help in learning how to listen is also evidenced by the fact that for a long time, the most popular post on my website was: “38 Conversation Starters.”

 And that tells me people know they need help in learning how to have a two-sided conversation.
 Which means alternating between talking and listening.